kolkhis/tech-notes/linux/ansible/ansible.md

 ## Questions

-How do conditionals work in ansible?
+- How do conditionals work in ansible?
+[Conditionals in Ansible](./conditionals_in_ansible.md)
-What is an ansible collection?
+- What is an ansible collection?
 [Ansible collections](./collections_in_ansible.md)
-What are 'blocks' in ansible?
+- What are 'blocks' in ansible?
+[Blocks in Ansible](#blocks-in-ansible)
-What are 'handlers' in ansible?
+- What are 'handlers' in ansible?
 [Handlers](#handlers)

 ### What about Terraform?
 Ansible and Terraform serve very different purposes.
-Ansible is more automating server configuration & tasks, where Terraform is automating infrastructure.
+Ansible is more automating server configuration && performing tasks, where Terraform is automating infrastructure provisioning.

-You'd use Terraform to spin up an EC2 instance, you'd use Ansible to install nginx on that EC2 instance.
+For example:
+You'd use Terraform to spin up an EC2 instance, then you'd use Ansible to install nginx on that EC2 instance.
 Generally speaking, TF spins up your infrastructure, Ansible configures it.